Iceland

 The dismissal is confirmed by an external authority and the procedure is stated in the law

-This applies to 5 other countries: Brandenburg, Czech Republic, Latvia, Luxembourg, Spain
+This applies to 5 other countries: Brandenburg, Latvia, Luxembourg, Slovakia, Spain

 0% Term of office of the executive head